What is bakuchiol?

 Bakuchiol is a plant-derived extract obtained from the seeds and leaves of the Babchi plant (Psoralea corylifolia).
 Babchi has been used for centuries in traditional Chinese and Ayurvedic medicine and has more recently gained attention in skincare for its ability to support skin renewal in a gentler way.

 Often described as a natural alternative to retinol, bakuchiol offers similar skin-supportive benefits while being better tolerated by sensitive skin.
 Its growing popularity is rooted in research, not trends.
+Gene expression profiling has shown that bakuchiol, despite having no structural resemblance to retinoids, produces a strikingly similar effect on skin cells to retinol.[1]

 Why bakuchiol is often compared to retinol